How to be yourself in a virtual interview, tips for online job interviews

 Sign up for an account on the interviewer’s online job interview link and watch an intro video of that software.
 You must know how that software works.
 Install a backup copy of the software if the interviewer is using the .exe file type platform.
 On a second device (for example, install on both your phone and laptop) just in case one device fails.

 It’s imperative that you check and test your technology several times before the interview to ensure success.
-Be sure to double-check your wifi connection, camera and audio, and virtual interview invite link to confirm they all are working seamlessly.
-Being tech savvy is a coveted skill that employers are looking for, and by not preparing the tech setup for the interview, you could give a negative impression to the hiring manager that you don’t have basic computer skills.
+Be sure to double-check your Wi-Fi connection, camera, audio, and virtual interview invite link to confirm they all are working seamlessly.
+Being tech-savvy is a coveted skill that employers are looking for, and by not preparing the tech setup for the interview, you could give a negative impression to the hiring manager that you don’t have basic computer skills.

 A day before your interview, ensure to perform a few tests of the software that you’ll be using.
 Take time to explore the software and familiarise yourself with how it works.
 (Be sure you have the most up-to-date version of the software, too!)
 And if the software shows others an image of yourself, make sure the image you select is up-to-date and appropriate.